 |MidWest iCrate||Metal Wire||18 to 48 Inches|

 |PetSafe Solvit||Wicker||24 to 42 Inches|

-Crates for puppies come in a range of different forms with some being constructed of lightweight plastic to those heavy duty wired alternatives.
-However, the way you make the puppy crate cosy is the more important than the construction.
+Crates for puppies come in a range of different forms with some being constructed of lightweight plastic to those heavy-duty wired alternatives.
+However, the way you make the puppy crate cozy is the more important than the construction.

 Decorating the dog crate with everything your puppy loves is the best way to introduce them to the crate.
 Below is a list of the best crates for puppies that are ideal for training and providing them with a place they can call their own.

 MidWest Homes for Pets Puppy Crate

 The most popular dog crate by far is the MidWest crate that comes in a range of sizes.
 This is the exact crate that I personally use for my dachshund (as shown in the guide below) but there is a wide variety of different sizes to suit certain breeds.

 In terms of the size of the crate, it ranges from 18 inches to 48 inches long but keeps in mind you do not want it to be too big for crate training.
 Once your puppy has become their full size, upgrading to a large crate would be needed then but not from their early puppy months.

 There is also the option for a double or single door with the choice of the standard black, blue or pink crate color.
 The MidWest crate also comes with a divider that you can use to gradually increase the size of the crate as they grow, which is very intuitive and useful for decorating a cozy crate for a puppy.

 Portability is another big factor and this crate will fold flat within seconds and without the need for any special tools.
 The dog tray located inside the crate removes easily too and can be cleaned in case your puppy has toilet troubles.